kudobuilder/kudo.dev/content/docs/tasks.md

         - deployment.yaml
 ```

-a task named `app` will launch a deployment defined in `templates/deployment.yaml`.
+a task named `app` will create a deployment resource defined in `templates/deployment.yaml`.

 KUDO will apply all the listed resources and wait for all of them to become healthy.
 "Health" is dependent on the particular resource: a [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) must have a defined number of spec instances up and running, a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) must finish successfully and e.g. a [ConfigMap](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap) will be simply created in the cluster.